-We’re three months into 2018 and we’ve seen a couple of electronic music artists ascend to near stardom across the globe.
+We’re nearing the end of 2018 and we’ve seen a couple of electronic music artists ascend to near stardom across the globe.
 There are a few more that aren’t too far behind that feat, and one of them is UK producer Mella Dee.

 That statement is strengthened by his most recent techno EP under his Ryan Aitchison alias (His real name), which he released via his Warehouse Music label.
 While ‘Techno Disco Tool’ has been backed by the more commercial likes of Annie Mac and the BBC, he also has Daniel Avery playing his heavier stuff in fabric, openly showing that a number of genres can co-exist on one label and in one producer’s catalog and he’s been doing so since the start.

 We got the opportunity to chat over the phone where we could expand precisely on how he’s carved out his name as such a versatile DJ and producer, which has allowed him to inhabit the same lineups as the star studded likes of Annie Mac and Denis Sulta as well as the underground champions such as Josey Rebelle.

 A lot of people of late will know you for your house and disco-infused tracks, how are you managing to infuse everything into your sets?

 “I don’t find it hard to go from different styles and different sounds, as long as it makes sense.
 People seem to like the harder sort of techno stuff as well as more soulful things.
 Basically, along as it’s got a good groove and a good vibe then I’m happy.”

 Does the popularity of ‘Techno Disco Tool’ hamper the crowds at your gigs?
 Alan Fitzpatrick has been vocal about the number of people attending his sets solely waiting for ‘We Do What We Want’ and that he finds it tricky to play heavier stuff, is it the same for you?